4.8out of 3,000+ reviews

 If you run a farm or work in agriculture, the Iowa Farm Bureau has the Farming Community Disaster Exchange, a forum for Iowans to seek neighbors' assistance.
 Assistance may include donating extra hay, helping with livestock on your property, and cleaning up after damage.
 Insurance is also offered through the Iowa Farm Bureau.
 Ask your local insurance agent for more.

-Many home insurance companies, including Nationwide, offer bundling on their insurance products.
+Many home insurance companies, offer bundling on their insurance products.
 And bundling auto insurance with homeowners insurance in Iowa could lead to more savings through discounts.

 If you live anywhere near a river in Iowa, you are at risk of flooding.
 And because the standard renters or home insurance policy does not cover damages resulting from flooding, you should have separate flood coverage.
 Check with your local agent to see your risk and find out more insurance options.

 Acceptance or denial of a homeowners insurance claim in Iowa must be 30 days after the receipt of documented proof of loss.
 And the acknowledgment of the claim must be made within 15 days of receipt (except payments being made during the period of time).
 The insurance company may provide forms and instructions to the claimant within 15 days as well.

 The car insurance quotes displayed are based on an analysis of Insurify’s database of over 40 million quotes from 500 ZIP codes nationwide.
 To obtain representative rates, Insurify’s data science team performs frequent comprehensive analyses of the factors car insurance providers weigh to calculate rates including driver demographics, driving record, credit score, desired coverage level, and more.